 MP for South East Cornwall

-She has 100% party loyalty with no rebel votes, but a voting attendance of 13% (well below the party average of 33%).
-Her voting record places her centre-left (35/100).
-On policy votes, she generally supports workers’ rights protections and trade union powers, mental health services, renter protections and climate change measures.
-She has mixed votes on Universal Credit and bus services regulation, and tends to vote against harsher prison sentencing and against transgender rights.
+She has 100% party loyalty with no rebel votes, but voting attendance is notably low at 14% (below the party average of 34%).
+On policy areas she generally backs workers’ rights protections and trade union powers, as well as mental health services and VAT changes.
+She has tended to vote against protest rights and transgender rights, and often votes against publicly owned railways and stricter prison sentencing, with mixed positions on Universal Credit and bus services regulation.

-Declared financial interests include three visits outside the UK.
+Declared financial interests include four entries for visits outside the UK.

 Generated 21 February 2026